 - identify how their proposed project fits with one of the identified areas of concentration, if appropriate;

 - upload an up-to-date copy of their academic curriculum vitae (CV)

-- upload a statement* that is jointly written between them and the proposed Waterloo supervisor that:
+- upload a research statement that has been reviewed and supported by the proposed supervisor that: